Margaret Cruikshank: Career

 In the early 1970s, Cruikshank taught English at several universities in the Midwest.
 From 1969-1970, she taught at Loyola University.
 Then, in 1970-72, at Central College.
 From 1974-75, she taught at St. John's University in Collegeville, MN.
 In 1975 she began teaching at Minnesota State University, establishing the first women's studies department at the university, serving as director.
 Upon her arrival at MSU she was closeted as a lesbian to the public, but by her leave in 1977, she was open to her colleagues.

 In 1977, Cruikshank moved to San Francisco.
 She says that being publicly out as a lesbian and moving to California in the mid-70s shaped her writing.
 Her first publication came in 1973, a book review in the Minneapolis Tribune.
 She began writing on lesbian topics in 1975, writing under her own name and various pseudonyms.
 She was published in a wide variety of publications like Gay Community News, Motheroot Journal, The Radical Teacher, Focus, Journal of Homosexuality and The Advocate.

 Upon moving to San Francisco, Cruikshank worked as resource director for the short-lived Gay National Educational Switchboard; an organization that provided information through a toll-free telephone number.
 In August 1980 she became head of a small program of the Continuing Education department at the University of San Francisco.
 She was fired five months after.

 From 1981-1988 she was an affiliate scholar at the Center for Research on Women at Stanford University.

 She then went on to teach English at the City College of San Francisco, teaching ESL and working with CCSF faculty to incorporate gay/lesbian studies into the curriculum.
 This work by Cruikshank led to CCSF opening their Castro/Valencia Campus, and in 1982 she was the first woman to teach the college's lesbian and gay literature class, which she taught until 1996.

 Also at City College of San Francisco, Cruikshank taught an introductory women's studies course and lesbian and gay literature.
 She later taught courses on aging and women (1992 - 1997).
-Her introduction to working with older people came when she did a graduate studies internship in gerontology at San Francisco State University, where she received an M.A. in gerontology in 1992.
+Her introduction to working with older people came when she did a graduate studies internship in gerontology at Montefiori Senior Center, and from gaining an M.A. in gerontology from San Francisco State University in 1992.
 She taught at CCSF until her move to Maine in 1997.